declantyson/declantyson.co.uk/views/content/blogs-bond/die-another-day.md

 It starts off promisingly - Brosnan (beginning to look a little grizzled and old) surfs (for some reason) into North Korea, nicks some diamonds and sets some stuff to blow up.
 There’s crazy North Korean generals, some east/west cold war hypocrisy references.
 Bond is discovered, stuff blows up, one of the main villains gets diamonds stuck in his face, they race some hovercraft, and then finally Bond is captured and tortured.
 It’s an above-average opening sequence - ignoring the horrific line “saved by the bell” it sets the tone for what should have been a highly entertaining film.
 And then if you mute Madonna, the opening credits are actually fairly haunting and impressive.
 A little too overdone on the CGI, perhaps, but it advances the plot, which is more than can be said for many other films in the series.

-And then the credits end and it’s all downhill from there.
+Then the credits end, and it’s all downhill from there.

 ### What’s the best bit?